|

 manage transactions.
 Sometimes it is better to use this implementation

-rather than com.boylesoftware.cb2.SimpleTransactionContext
+rather than com.boylesoftware.cb2.SimpleTransactionContext to

 workaround bugs in JDBC drivers, to allow, if supported by the database,